ElementsProject/lightning/doc/lightning-sendcustommsg.7.md

 The message must be a hex encoded well-formed message, including the 2-byte type prefix, but excluding the length prefix which will be added by the RPC method.
-The messages must not use even-numbered types, since these may require synchronous handling on the receiving side, and can cause the connection to be dropped.
-The message types may also not use one of the internally handled types, since that may cause issues with the internal state tracking of Core Lightning.
+The message types may not be one of the internally handled types, since that may cause issues with the internal state tracking of Core Lightning.
+We do (as of *v23.11*) allow sending of even types, but note that peers (as per the spec) will disconnect on receiving unknown even types.

 The node specified by `node_id` must be a peer, i.e., it must have a direct connection with the node receiving the RPC call, and the connection must be